Our Academic Team

 The main focus of my research is on functionally-based Geometric Modelling and its applications in Computer Animation, Computer Art and 3D Fabrication.
 I am involved in R&D on a next-generation computer animation system based on a unifying cellular-functional representation that was originated by our research team.
 In particular, I am working on the modelling and animation of objects with varying material distribution and heterogeneous internal structures.
 I have been developing the theoretical framework for hybrid modelling of time-variant heterogeneous objects.
 Devising a high-level language for modelling and animation of such objects based on the notion of the dynamic implicit complexes is the subject of my particular interest.

-I am a designer of a high-level modelling languages HyperFun and HyperJazz.
+I am a designer of high-level modelling languages HyperFun and HyperJazz.
 I am also interested in applying so-called “Empirical Modelling” principles to Computer Games with unusually high interactivity and openness for modification on the fly.
 In collaboration with Prof. A. Pasko, I have supervised the HyperFun project.
-This is an international free and open source software development project with collaborating researchers from different countries (UK, Japan, Russia, France and the USA).
-The software developed for this project have found numerous applications in education, research, design, art and cultural heritage, and computer animation.
+This is an international free and open-source software development project with collaborating researchers from different countries (UK, Japan, Russia, France and the USA).
+The software developed for this project has found numerous applications in education, research, design, art and cultural heritage, and computer animation.

 Dr Emili Balaguer-Ballester